utkarshcmu/grafana.org/content/blog/2017-09-29-timeshift-ep15.md

 #### From the Blogosphere
 [**How to Monitor Kubernetes Cluster with Prometheus and Grafana**](https://linoxide.com/linux-how-to/monitor-kubernetes-cluster-prometheus-grafana/): Kubernetes is the popular container orchestration platform designed by Google and donated to the Cloud Native Computing Foundation.
 After you create a Kubernetes cluster, you'll want to monitor its performance.
 Mihajlo walks us through [creating a cluster](https://linoxide.com/containers/creating-kubernetes-cluster-kops/), upgrading that cluster, and installing Prometheus and Grafana.

-[**Visualize Your Data with Grafana - Percona Live Europe 2017**](https://docs.google.com/presentation/d/1M8phmvC402p67MUr9uiTsMOTDMPmn9UiCVr4F4Z1_kE/edit#slide=id.p): Erlier in the week, Daniel Lee - Software Developer at Grafana Labs, spoke at Percona Live Europe 2017 in Dublin.
-His presentation slides are now available, which cover what monitoring is, an intro to Grafana and various visualization options, monitoring MySQL with Grafana, and a sneak peek of features coming in Grafana 5.0.
+[**Visualize Your Data with Grafana - Percona Live Europe 2017**](https://docs.google.com/presentation/d/1M8phmvC402p67MUr9uiTsMOTDMPmn9UiCVr4F4Z1_kE/edit#slide=id.p): Earlier this week, Daniel Lee - Software Developer at Grafana Labs, spoke at Percona Live Europe 2017 in Dublin.
+His presentation slides are now available, which cover what monitoring is, an intro to Grafana and various visualization options, monitoring MySQL with Grafana, and a sneak peek of features coming in Grafana 5.

 [**Announcing ntopng and Grafana Integration**](http://www.ntop.org/ntopng/announcing-ntopng-and-grafana-integration/): Simone Mainardi from ntop recently created a Grafana Plugin for ntopng and wrote an article teaching you how to set up the new plugin and the metrics it supports.